Processors reference

 You can choose whether to preserve value1 or override it to value2.

-The override applies even when the input value is an empty string or one or more whitespace characters.
-An exception is when the source attribute is missing or its value is null, in which case processing is skipped.
+The override applies even when the new value is an empty string or one or more whitespace characters.
+No processing occurs when the new value is null, such as if you provide a nonexistent source attribute for the attribute mapper.

 The grok and regex parsers override any existing user attributes by default.
 You can't disable override for these processors.